Is teaching online right for me?

 Once I get started, where can I go for help and support?

 For technical support, the San Bernardino Community College District provides 24/7 technical support via a toll-free number.
-At Crafton Hills College, the Educational Technology Committee, or ETC, is the group charged with oversight of online and hybrid course.
+At Crafton Hills College, the Distance Education Coordinator can be of help.
+Also the Educational Technology Committee, or ETC, is the group charged with oversight of online and hybrid course.
 Most of the members of this committee have taught online themselves, so they are a great resource in terms of help and support.

-Are there any special requirements for teaching an online course at CHC?
+Are there any special reqirement for teaching an online course at CHC?

 Like any course, you will be required to have a clear and comprehensive syllabus for your course which outlines basic information about your course.
 In addition, you will need to provide students with guidelines regarding how the course will be administered, including the use of Blackboard, policies regarding communication and resolving technical issues.
 All online courses at CHC require regular discussion among faculty and students and active learning activities which appeal to a variety of learning styles.
-You can see the specific requirements by clicking here.
+You can see the specific requirements by reviewing each of the 3-steps involved in the online teaching approval process.

 I know that publishers often provide online course materials and even complete online courses.
 Can I use them?